HMS Resistance (1801): Service

 Having been appointed to Resistance on 21 April 1801, Captain Henry Digby commissioned the ship in May.
 Resistance initially served in the English Channel, returning to Portsmouth from a cruise off Le Havre on 30 June.
 Then on 3 August the frigate sailed to the North America Station as escort to a convoy heading to Quebec.
-While acting in this role Resistance captured the French 8-gun privateer Elizabeth on 22 August, as the latter attempted to sail from Cayenne to Bourdeaux.
+While acting in this role Resistance captured the French 8-gun privateer Elizabeth on 22 August, as the latter attempted to sail from Cayenne to Bordeaux.
 This was the last ship taken during the French Revolutionary War.
 Digby brought Elizabeth with him to Quebec, where the privateer was sold for around £6,000–7,000.

 Resistance returned to Britain towards the end of the year, arriving back at Portsmouth on 30 November.
 The frigate was subsequently ordered to prepare for a journey to the West Indies Station, and on 6 January 1802 was storing ship for the journey at Gosport.
 Lieutenant Henry Thomas Lutwidge was sent ashore with the ship's launch, and by the evening was ready to return to Resistance.
 His boat crew however had become intoxicated while ashore, and one seaman named Fagan was incapable of using the oar he was holding.
 Worried that they would miss the tide and not make it back to Resistance, Lutwidge ordered another man to take over from Fagan.
 When Fagan refused to release his oar to the man, Lutwidge came forward and hit each of them on the arm with the tiller, and then struck Fagan on the head with it.
 Fagan released the oar and fell into the bottom of the boat.